Easy Mississippi Mud Cake From Scratch

 Made from scratch with rich cocoa powder, fluffy marshmallows, and a creamy chocolate frosting, this Mississippi Mud Cake is a true showstopper!
 With its moist and tender crumb, chocolate marshmallow topping, and irresistible flavor, this easy cake recipe will become a new favorite!

-The hardest part is probably waiting for the cake to cool before adding the marshmallows and frosting, but I promise, the end result is worth the wait!
+Honestly, the hardest part is probably waiting for the cake to cool before adding the marshmallows and frosting, but I promise, the end result is worth the wait!

 If you have mini marshmallows left over, then you should 10000% make these s’mores brownies, or these hot chocolate cupcakes!